qaisjp/go-discord-irc/README.md

 - `no_tls`, turns off TLS
 - `webhook_prefix`, a prefix for webhooks, so we know which ones to keep and which ones to delete
 - `nickserv_identify`, optional, on connect this message will be sent: `PRIVMSG nickserv IDENTIFY <value>`, you can provide both a username and password if your ircd supports it
+- `cooldown_duration`, optional, default 86400 (24 hours), time in seconds for a discord user to be offline before it's puppet disconnects from irc

 **The filename.yaml file is continuously read from and many changes will automatically update on the bridge.
 This means you can add or remove channels without restarting the bot.**